bmulley16/Car_Project/README.md

+Description:

-This Project was designed to obtain price and part data on cars that I currently own to help me minimize maintenence costs.
-You can access the page at the folowing link:
+Money-Smart Motors was designed to obtain price and parts data on cars to helpminimize maintenence costs.

+You can access the page at the folowing link: https://bmulley16.github.io/Car_Project/